 - (2) The Class 2A-H Reference Tranche will have an initial subordination percentage of 4.00%, with a required subordination percentage of 4.25%. - (3) Pursuant to the hypothetical structure, the Class 2M-1 and Class 2M-1H Reference Tranches are pari passu with each other.
 The initial Class Notional Amount shown is the aggregate amount for the Class 2M-1 and Class 2M-1H Reference Tranches combined.
 The initial Class Notional Amount of the Class 2M-1 Reference Tranche is \$379,890,000 (which corresponds to the initial Class Principal Balance of the Class 2M-1 Notes) and the initial Class Notional Amount for the Class 2M-1H Reference Tranche is \$19,994,649. - (4) Represents the initial subordination and credit enhancement available to the Class 2M-1 and Class 2M-1H Reference Tranches in the aggregate. - (5) Shown for illustrative purposes only.
 The initial Class Notional Amount shown is the aggregate amount for the Class 2M-2 and Class 2M-2H Reference Tranches combined.
-The initial Class Notional Amount of the Class 2M-2 Reference Tranche is \$759,779,000 (which corresponds to the initial Class Principal Balance of the Class 2M-2 Notes and the sum of the initial Class Principal Balances of the Class 2M-2A, Class 2M-2B and Class 2M-2C Notes) and the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranches is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H Reference Tranches is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amount for the Class 2M-2H.
-Class 2M-2H Reference Tranches, which are \$12,997,022, \$13,996,255 and \$12,997,023, respectively).
-Pursuant to the hypothetical structure, the Class 2M-2A and Class 2M-AH Reference Tranches are pari passu with each other, the Class 2M-2B and Class 2M-BH Reference Tranches are pari passu with each other and the Class 2M-2C and Class 2M-CH Reference Tranches are pari passu with each other. - (6) Represents the initial subordination and credit enhancement available to the Class 2M-2 and Class 2M-2H Reference Tranches in the aggregate.
+The initial Class Notional Amount of the Class 2M-2 Reference Tranche is \$759,779,000 (which corresponds to the initial Class Principal Balance of the Class 2M-2 Notes and the sum of the initial Class Principal Balances of the Class 2M-2A, Class 2M-2B and Class 2M-2C Notes) and the initial Class Notional Amount for the Class 2M-2H Reference Tranche is \$39,990,300 (which corresponds to the sum of the initial Class Notional Amounts of the Class 2M-AH, Class 2M-BH and Class 2M-CH Reference Tranches, which are \$12,997,022, \$13,996,255 and \$12,997,023, respectively).
+Pursuant to the hypothetical structure, the Class 2M-2A and Class 2M-AH Reference Tranches are pari passu with each other, the Class 2M-2B and Class 2M-BH Reference Tranches are pari passu with each other and the Class 2M-CH Reference Tranches are pari passu with each other. - (6) Represents the initial subordination and credit enhancement available to the Class 2M-2 and Class 2M-2H Reference Tranches in the aggregate.
 The initial subordination and credit enhancement available to the Class 2M-2A and Class 2M-AH Reference Tranches is 2.35%, the initial subordination and credit enhancement available to the Class 2M-2B and Class 2M-BH Reference Tranches is 1.65% and the initial subordination and credit enhancement available to the Class 2M-2C and Class 2M-CH Reference Tranches is 1.00%. - (7) Pursuant to the hypothetical structure, the Class 2B-1 and Class 2B-1H Reference Tranches are pari passu with each other.
 The initial Class Notional Amount shown is the aggregate amount for the Class 2B-1 and Class 2B-1H Reference Tranches combined.
 The initial Class Notional Amount of the Class 2B-1 Reference Tranche is \$189,945,000 (which corresponds to the initial Class Principal Balance of the Class 2B-1 Notes) and the initial Class Notional Amount for the Class 2B-1H Reference Tranche is \$9,997,325. - (8) Represents the initial subordination and credit enhancement available to the Class 2B-1 and Class 2B-1H Reference Tranches in the aggregate. - (9) No subordination or credit enhancement is available to the Class 2B-2H Reference Tranche except the Overcollateralization Amount, if any.